 Where to Stay

-There are not too many places to stay in Ganja, but there are a few options ranging from the old Soviet hotel to a brand new hotel and a few guesthouses.
+There are not too many places to stay in Ganja, but a few options are ranging from the old Soviet hotel to a brand new hotel and a few guesthouses.

 The Ganja Hotel